iamtimsmith/netlify-portfolio_v2/content/blog/2019-01-31-this-state-how-to-use-state-in-react/index.md

 This allows users to modify data on a page in real time, which is awesome.
 We can also pass our state into a child component as props.
 This brings us to our next topic which is changing parent state from a child component.

-<video src="https://media.giphy.com/media/3owzW5c1tPq63MPmWk/giphy.mp4" autoplay loop muted></video>
+<video src="https://media.giphy.com/media/3owzW5c1tPq63MPmWk/giphy.mp4" playsinline autoplay loop muted></video>

 ## Changing Parent State from Child Component